collective/uwosh.snippets/README.rst

 TODO
 ----

+- link integrity for anchors
+  - on edit handler, see if linked to
+  - if removed add status message warning...

 - would be nice: re-add support for add/edit/delete snippets in the modal
   - doesn't fit as well into how we're allowing snippets from anywhere on the site now